NanoDev555/RoboLog/Software/README.md

 ## How It Works

 1. **Sensor Input**:
-   - User moves the device with the Arduino and sensors.
+   - Users interact with the Arduino device.
-   - IMU detects movements (Joints 1 and 2).
+   - IMU values control Joints 1 and 2.
-   - Potentiometer controls Joint 3.
+   - Potentiometer adjusts Joint 3.
-   - Button toggles the gripper.
+   - Button toggles the gripper state.

-2. **Data Processing**:
+2. **Data Transmission**:
-   - **Arduino**: Averages readings and sends data when changes are detected.
+   - **Arduino**: Detects changes and sends them via serial communication.
-   - **Python**: Processes data and calculates joint positions.
+   - **Python**: Processes received data and sends robot control commands.

-3. **Robot Control**:
+3. **Robot Execution**:
-   - Python script sends commands to the robot via the Niryo One API.
-   - Robot moves joints and controls the gripper accordingly.
+   - The Niryo One robot executes joint movements and gripper actions.

 ---

 ## Usage

+### Requirements
+- **Arduino**: Nano 33 BLE with connected IMU, potentiometer, and button.
+- **Python Environment**:
+  - Required libraries: `niryo_one_python_api`, `pyserial`, `rospy`.
+- **Niryo One Robot**: Ensure the robot is connected and operational.

+### Steps

 1. **Setup**:
-   - **Arduino**:
-     - Upload `robolog.ino` to the Arduino Nano 33 BLE.
+   - Upload the `robolog.ino` file to the Arduino.
-     - Connect sensors and gripper button.
-     - Connect Arduino to the computer via USB.
+   - Connect the Arduino to the computer.
-   - **Niryo One Robot**:
+   - Power on the Niryo One robotic arm.
-     - Ensure the robot is powered on and connected.
-   - **Python Environment**:
-     - Install required Python packages: `niryo_one_python_api`, `pyserial`, `rospy`.

-2. **Running the Software**:
+2. **Run the Python Script**:
-   - Run the Python script:
+   - Execute the Python controller:
      ```bash
      python robolog_controller.py
      ```

-3. **Controlling the Robot**:
+3. **Control the Robot**:
-   - Move the Arduino device to control Joints 1 and 2.
+   - Move the Arduino device for Joints 1 and 2.
    - Adjust the potentiometer for Joint 3.
-   - Press the button to open or close the gripper.
+   - Press the button to toggle the gripper.

 ---

 ## Conclusion

-This documentation outlines the key aspects of the RoboLog software, focusing on the essential components to help you understand how the system operates.
-By understanding the Arduino and Python code functions, you can effectively work with and enhance the RoboLog project.
+The RoboLog project integrates Arduino and Python to achieve efficient robotic arm control using sensor inputs.
+By processing sensor data in real-time, the system ensures precise joint movements and gripper actions.
+This documentation provides a comprehensive overview to help developers understand and enhance the RoboLog system.

 ---

-*For further details, please refer to the code comments and documentation within the source files.*
+*For further details, refer to the comments in the source code files.*

-This version includes your code snippets in the proper sections of the README.
-Save it as `README.md` in your GitHub repository.
-Let me know if further adjustments are needed!